Guiding Principle: Amplifying Strengths

 - We respect each nonprofit's unique culture and history.

 - We honor the expertise in your organization, as well as the expertise of our staff and Executive Service Corps members.

 - We customize our services to fit your needs.

 - We share best practices and collaborate with other service providers in order to better serve nonprofits.

 For more on the research-based practices that underlie the programs and services of 501 Commons, please visit our Theory of Practice page.

 Getting started is easy!
 To learn more about our services or set up a project, simply fill out the Request for Assistance form.
 A project manager will review your request and get back to you.
 Completing a request form does not obligate you to use our services.
 If you would like to speak with someone about services before completing the request form, please email firstname.lastname@example.org and tell us what you need.

 - This process begins with a phone call from a project manager, who will call you to find out more about your organization's needs.

 - The project manager will facilitate an introductory meeting for you and the members of your 501 Commons project team.
 At this meeting we will review the current situation and go over the outcomes that you want to achieve.
-This meeting will also give you a chance to interview the consultants, coach, or bookkeeper, selected for your project.
+This meeting will also give you a chance to interview the consultants, coach, or staff member selected for your project.
 Our project managers are pretty good at picking out the best people for a particular project, but if you feel that a person isn't a good fit for your organization, just let us know.

 - The project manager will prepare a contract for your review that details the scope of work, project deliverables, timeline, and cost.